Kidney Stones: The Ultimate Beginner’s Guide

 Signs and symptoms

-- Stones blocking the ureter as it enters the lower pelvis results in mild to severe flank pain, a throbbing pain over the bladder, and bowel pain
+- Stones blocking the ureter as it enters the lower pelvis results in mild to severe flank pain, throbbing pain over the bladder, and bowel pain.

-- Objects in the ureter produce a sudden, severe, sharp pain in the flank and lower abdomen with shooting pain to the testicles or vulva.
-Nausea is fairly common when the kidney stone is in the ureter
+- Stones in the ureter can produce a sudden, severe, sharp pain in the flank and lower abdomen with shooting pain to the testicles or vulva.
+Nausea is fairly common when the kidney stone is in the ureter.

 - Upper ureteral stones lead to pain more concentrated towards the flank and lower back.

-- Stones that pass to the bladder may cause no symptoms and can possibly result in urinary retention.
+- Stones that pass to the bladder may cause no symptoms but can possibly result in urinary retention.

 Kidney Stone Pain Relief

-Pain relief is usually in the form of acetaminophen (Tylenol), ibuprofen (Advil), naproxen (Aleve), and meperidine.
-In addition, opioid narcotics might become necessary short-term.
-Oral narcotics such as codeine, oxycodone, hydrocodone –usually in combination with acetaminophen– and drugs for nausea.
-Heating pads may also provide some comfort when dealing with kidney stones.
+Pain relief can be provided in the form of acetaminophen (Tylenol), ibuprofen (Advil), naproxen (Aleve), and meperidine.
+In addition, prescriptions of opioid narcotics might become necessary short-term.
+Some oral narcotics such as codeine, oxycodone, hydrocodone, usually in combination with acetaminophen and drugs for nausea may be prescribed.
+Heating pads may also provide some comfort.

-However, pain levels and needs vary per person, so consult with your medical professional before purchasing or using any medication.
+Pain levels and needs vary per person, so consult your medical professional before purchasing or using any medication.